Xeeynamo/sotn-decomp/README.md

 * Not all the zone overlays (`ST/{ZONE}/{ZONE}.BIN`) are disassembled
 * There is no CI/CD pipeline to test the correctness of the compiled code
+* GNU AS might produce incorrect result.
+ASPSX might need to be used instead as a workaround.